-A mediator is a person from outside the dispute, with no personal stake or interest in the outcome, who does not know or have a personal a prior relationship with any of the involved parties, and who is there to assist all parties of the dispute without input of her own opinion or judgment.
-The mediator's point of view is not important because a mediator does not act as judge or jury and the mediator must keep her opinions out of the mediation.
+A mediator is a person from outside the conflict situation, with no personal stake or interest in the outcome, who does not know or have a personal a prior relationship with any of the involved parties.
+The mediator is trained to withhold personal opinions and judgments and to assist all parties of the dispute to express themselves and to listen.
+The mediator's point of view is not important because a mediator is neither judge, advocate or counselor.
 The mediator's role is assisting the disputing people to communicate their points of view, interests and priorities in a safe environment, to better understand the picture from their own as well as from the other person's perspective and to help people to take back control of their part in the conflict situation.

-Mediation is a confidential process from the mediators perspective: mediators must protect the identities and personal details shared during a mediation at all times so your privacy will be completely protected.
-Information shared during a mediation cannot be brought into evidence in any trial or hearing if it is not discovered through legal process or already known publicly or to the parties involved.
+Mediation is a confidential process from the mediators perspective: mediators must protect the identities and personal details shared during a mediation at all times, as well as information as to what is shared or occurs in mediation..
+Information shared during a mediation cannot be brought into evidence in any trial or hearing if it is not discovered through legal process or already known publicly or to the parties involved, EXCEPT in any case where information concerning harm done to a child or elder is shared.
 Parties to a mediation determine how they agree to approach the subject of confidentiality.

 Outcomes of a mediation :